Data

 Planetary spectra of planets orbiting white dwarfs

-High-Resolution Transmission Spectra of Earth through Geological Time
+Transmission Spectra of Earth through Geological Time (high-resolution can be binned)

 High resolution reflection spectra for Proxima b and Trappist-1e models for ELT observations